purefan/Assignment-Backend/README.md

 ------------------
 ProspectEye most crucial part of the system is the visitorlist.
 ProspectEye Customers login to the system and wants to look at the list in order to see visitors/leads that have visited the customers website.

 The customers can setup any form of filter that they want to look at (ex. all visitors that have looked at the productpage).
-Filters have different complexity and we allow our customers to make were difficult ones for the database to query.
+Filters have different complexity and we allow our customers to make very difficult ones for the database to query.

 We update the data for every filter every 5 minute.